Burgas Black Sea Coast, Bulgaria Travel Guide

 Try traditional Bulgarian meals at local "mehana" restaurants.

-Burgas serves as a perfect base for exploring the southern Black Sea coast and its historical treasures.
+Burgas serves as an ideal base for exploring the southern Black Sea coast and its historical treasures.
 Excellent road connections and public transport make these day trips convenient.

 Annual summer event in the Sea Garden.